leovido/replycast/LINK_FEATURES.md

 ### 🔗 Rich Link Embeds

 - **YouTube Support**: Special handling for YouTube videos with thumbnails and play buttons
+- **Music Service Support**: Rich embeds for Spotify, Apple Music, SoundCloud, and other music platforms
 - **Domain Recognition**: Smart detection of link types based on domain and file extensions
 - **Interactive Elements**: Clickable embeds that open links in new tabs
 - **Theme Support**: Adapts to both light and dark themes